Another group of Navistar workers in Springfield will be laid off on Friday following a series of layoffs in September.

 The company laid off 126 assembly production workers in September due to a reduction in units produced on the plant’s main line, which makes medium-duty commercial trucks, including those for General Motors.

 Also during that month a nationwide strike at General Motors caused a shortage in parts at Navistar’s Springfield Plant.
 The strike lasted for almost six weeks and Navistar stopped production on both its assembly lines in Springfield.

 The move left about 1,400 workers at the plant temporarily out of work.
-However, both lines resumed production in the beginning of November earlier this month following the end of the strike.
+However, both lines resumed production in the beginning of November following the end of the strike.

 Thank you for reading the Springfield News-Sun and for supporting local journalism.
 Subscribers: log in for access to your daily ePaper and premium newsletters.

 Thank you for supporting in-depth local journalism with your subscription to the Springfield News-Sun.
 Get more news when you want it with email newsletters just for subscribers.
 Sign up here.